ircam-cosima/calibration-test/README.md

 small audio buffer size.

 Connect both the reference device, and the device to calibrate, to the server, on a local network (wifi or ethernet).
+Be sure to quit any running process on any client device, including the browser.
+The, restart the browser, and *do reload* the page, to avoid any problem with the cache.
 A synchronisation process will start on both of the devices.
 Wait for it to complete.
 At this point, the sound must be stable, while not necessarily synchronous.
 Put the volume to the maximum on both devices.

 Then, go to the `delay` page, on both devices.
 The sound will turn into a click, for precise timing.
 You can check that the reference